RawEnchilada/DLPL/README.md

  - Processing the code to a parse tree.
  - Compilig a parse tree back into code.

+## Install

+The package will be available on pub.dev and released in the packages section, whenever the main goals in the roadmap are achieved.

 ## Getting started

 Create your own grammar using test.gr as a reference.